RSE-Sheffield/git-github-zero-to-hero/.github/ISSUE_TEMPLATE/schedule-emails-for-next-session.md

 ### Emails
 There are up to 4 emails that need to be scheduled for this course.
 There are parameterised `.Rmd` templates in the `emails/` directory to generate the contents of these emails.

 - **2 weeks prior to the event - `attendance_reminder_email.Rmd`:** an attendance reminder to encourage participants who cannot attend anymore to cancel
-- **1 week prior to the event - `setup_email.Rmd`:** a reminder of the setup instructors as well as information about the session platform and joining link
+- **1 week prior to the event - `setup_email.Rmd` / `setup_email_two_day.Rmd`:** a reminder of the setup instructors as
+  well as information about the session platform and joining link, which to use depends on whether the course is running on one or two days.
 - **On the morning of the event - `joining_reminder_email.Rmd:`** A reminder of the joining link
 - **Day after the event - `feedback_survey_email.Rmd`** a request to complete a survey.
 The parameters required are:

 - `lead_instructor`: name of the lead instructor